Tim Hayes AIF®, CRPS®, AWMA®, CFS®, APMA®

 The client needs a minimum of $100,000.
 It can include just about any account: IRAs, 403bs, joint accounts, personal brokerage accounts, etc.

-- The fee charged depends on the size of your account and the complexity of your asset management but it is never greater than 1%.
+- The fee charged depends on the size of your account and the complexity of your wealth management but it is never greater than 1%.

 - The accounts are primarily invested in mutual funds and exchange-traded-funds (ETFs).
 All the funds have passed my rigorous due diligence process.